 - Keep vents and radiators clear.
-Ensure your vents/radiators are not blocked by rugs, furniture, or anything else.
+Ensure your vents/radiators aren’t blocked by rugs, furniture, or anything else.
 When air circulates freely, you get the full benefit of the warm air and with less strain on the furnace.

 - Use your windows wisely.
 Up to a quarter of your home’s heat loss can be attributed to windows.
 During the day, open the window treatments on any south-facing window to allow the sun’s heat to warm your home.
 Close them at night and when the sun is not shining to insulate your house and keep the heat inside.

 - Shut interior doors.
-Shut the doors and close the vents in any rooms you’re not actively using.
+Shut the doors and close the vents rooms you’re not actively using.

 - Seal the leaks in your house.
 Up to 40 percent of a home’s heat loss is due to air leaks.
 You can save between ten and 20 percent on your heating costs this winter by sealing up any leaks.
 These gaps are often found around doors, windows, near the attic, where wires and cables enter your house, and around electrical outlets.
 For more on this topic, read our related post.

 - Add insulation.
 Insulation helps keep warm air in — and cold air out.
 Insulation not only saves you money, but it can also be a tax-deductible home improvement (providing an even better return for your investment).
-Don’t forget to insulate the basement, which can help keep your house warmer during the winter months.
+Don’t forget to insulate the basement, which can help keep your house warmer during winter.